learn-co-curriculum/dsc-data-science-processes/README.md

 During this stage, you'll focus on selecting your problem, and the data that will help you answer it.
 This stage works much like the first stage of CRISP-DM--you begin by focusing on developing an understanding of the domain the problem resides in (e.g. marketing, finance, increasing customer sales, etc), the previous work done in this domain, and the goals of the stakeholders involved with the process.

 Once you've developed a strong understanding of the goals and the domain, you'll work to establish where your data is coming from, and which data will be useful to you.
 Organizations and companies usually have a ton of data, and only some of it will be relevant to the problem you're trying to solve.
-During this stage, you'll focus on examing the data sources available to you and gathering the data that you deem useful for the project.
+During this stage, you'll focus on examining the data sources available to you and gathering the data that you deem useful for the project.

 The output of this stage is the dataset you'll be using for the Data Science project.